 - Ask questions to be an active learner and to generate interest.

 - Make the subject meaningful to you in some way.

-- Reward yourself after each study segment; use breaks, food, walks, music.
+- Reward yourself after each study segment by using breaks, food, walks, music, etc.

 - Use the SQR3 method for reading non-math textbooks.
 Survey, Question, Read, Recite and Review.